10/29/2020

 Operator

 Thank you.
-I sure our last question and follow up comes from Amataya Okusoya from Nizohu.
-Please go ahead.
+I share a last question and follow up comes from Amartya Okunsoyar from Mizoho.

 speaker

+Please go ahead.
 Yes, that's another quick one.
-Is there any question to kind of ramp up acquisition activity in a world where you have a Biden when he kind of, you know, eliminates the 1031 exchanges?
+Is there any pressure to kind of ramp up acquisition activity in a world where you have a Biden win and he kind of, you know, eliminates the 1031 exchanges?
 How does that kind of change how you think about deals going forward?

 speaker

-There is only one pressure of buying things in our shop and that's price.
-We're not trying to buy assets exactly at the bottom, you know, regardless of outcome of election.
+There is only one pressure of buying things in our shop, and that's price.
+We're not trying to fight assets exactly at the bottom, you know, regardless of outcome of election.
 It is possible that you will see asset prices are lower in three months than it is today.
-But, you know, again, if you think about the scale and scope of our balance sheet of how much value we want to create for our shareholders, you know, the asset prices go down, we'll buy more.
-So, if there is no pressure other than price, and we can tell you at 12th hour, we're calibrating on the prices that we see today in the marketplace.
+But, you know, again, if you think about the scale and scope of our balance sheet of how much value we want to create for our shareholders, you know, if the asset prices go down, we'll buy more.
+So, there is no pressure other than price.
+And we can tell you at World Tower, we're salivating on the prices that we see today in the marketplace.

 speaker